Coronal leakage – A cause of root canal treatment failure. –

 ▲ Section references – Torabinejad, Eliyas

-Understanding how the potential for coronal leakage might affect your tooth’s treatment.
+Understanding how concerns about coronal leakage might affect your tooth’s treatment timing and planning.

 A) Coronal leakage as it pertains to temporary dental restorations: